Butch Cassidy: Rumors of survival

 John McPhee's Annals of the Former World repeats a story that Dr. Francis Smith told to geologist David Love in the 1930s.
 Smith stated that he had seen Cassidy, who told him that his face had been altered by a surgeon in Paris, and he showed Smith an old bullet wound that Smith recognized as work that he had done.

 Josie Bassett claimed in 1960 that Cassidy came to visit her in the 1920s "after returning from South America," and that he "died in Johnnie, Nevada about 15 years ago."
 Residents in Cassidy's hometown of Circleville, Utah, claimed in an interview that he worked in Nevada until his death.
 Western historian Charles Kelly observed in his 1938 book The Outlaw Trail: A History of Butch Cassidy and His Wild Bunch, "it seems exceedingly strange" that Cassidy never returned to Circleville, Utah, to visit his father if he were still alive.
 According to his great nephew, Bill Betenson, he did return to Utah to visit his family in Circleville many times.

-Bruce Chatwin, in his classic travel book In Patagonia, says, "I went to see the star witness; his sister, Mrs. Lulu[sic] Parker Betenson, a forthright and energetic woman in her nineties ...
+Bruce Chatwin, in his classic travel book In Patagonia, says, "I went to see the star witness; his sister, Mrs. Lulu [sic] Parker-Betenson, a forthright and energetic woman in her nineties ...
 She has no doubts: her brother came back and ate blueberry pie with family at Circleville in ...
 1925.
 She believes he died of pneumonia in Washington in the late 1930s."

 An episode of the television series In Search of...
 (1978) examined the claims and possible evidence for Cassidy's return to America during the 1920s in a series of interviews with residents of Baggs, Wyoming, a popular destination for the Wild Bunch during their raiding years.
-Residents claimed that Cassidy had visited for several days in 1924, driving a Ford Model T. Betenson stated that he returned to the family home in Circleville during this period, and picked up his brother Mark in a Ford, then drove to their father's home, where she also lived.
+Residents claimed that Cassidy had visited for several days in 1924, driving a Ford Model T. Lula Parker-Betenson stated that he returned to the family home in Circleville during this period, and picked up his brother Mark in a Ford, then drove to their father's home, where she also lived.
 Her father allegedly said to her, "I'll bet you don't know who this is.
 This is your brother Robert LeRoy."
 She stated that Cassidy was full of regrets, particularly at having disappointed his mother.
 She quoted him lamenting, "all I did is make a wreck of my life."
 Betenson claims that Cassidy lived out his years in "the Northwest" and died in 1937 and that the family had agreed not to disclose his final resting place, since "they had chased him all his life, and now he's going to rest in peace."
 This story is also recounted by W. C. Jameson in Butch Cassidy: Beyond the Grave, referencing the 1975 book Betenson co-authored with Dora Flack, Butch Cassidy, My Brother.